syncfusion-content/flutter-docs/Flutter/installation/offline-installer/how-to-install.md

 7. After installing, click the **Launch Control Panel** link to open the Syncfusion Control Panel.

 8. Click the Finish button.
-Your system has been installed with the Syncfusion Essential Studio Flutter platform.
+Your system has been installed with the Syncfusion Essential Studio&reg; Flutter platform.

 ## Installing in silent mode

-The Syncfusion Essential Studio Flutter Installer supports installation and uninstallation via the command line.
+The Syncfusion Essential Studio&reg; Flutter Installer supports installation and uninstallation via the command line.

 ### Command Line Installation